“From the beginning children demonstrate that they have a voice, know how to listen, and want to be listened to by

 The Reggio Emilia Set of Principles:

-- Children must have some control over the direction of their learning.
+- Children have the right to the control over the direction of their learning.

 - Children have the right to learn through experiences of touching, moving, listening, seeing, and hearing.

-- Children have a relationship with other children and with material items in the world that children must be allowed to explore;
+- Children have a relationship with other children and with material items in the world that they have the right to explore.

-- Children must have endless ways and opportunities to express themselves in 100 different languages.
+- Children have the right to endless ways and opportunities to express themselves in “100 different languages of children.”

 - Students are observed by teachers for clues about what they would like to learn.

 - Content is used as a vehicle for further academic learning according to Oregon Early Learning Standards.